openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for Credential Requests and this Credential format.

-* `credential_definition`: REQUIRED.
+* `credential_definition`: REQUIRED when the `credential_identifier` is not present in the Credential Request.
+MUST NOT be used otherwise.
 Object containing the detailed description of the Credential type.
 It consists at least of the following sub claims:
   * `@context`: REQUIRED.
 Array as defined in (#server_metadata_ldp_vc).
   * `type`: REQUIRED.
 Array as defined in (#server_metadata_ldp_vc).
 The Credential issued by the Credential Issuer MUST at least contain the values listed in this claim.
   * `credentialSubject`: OPTIONAL.
 An object as defined in (#authorization_ldp_vc).